 Agencies should store salt in salt barns, salt domes, or other permanent structures whenever possible.
 MDOT SHA for example, stores all its material in domes or barns.
 The structures should be well maintained.
 Potential problems should be identified during routine operations or through a periodic inspection program.
 Maintenance should be performed on structures during the off-season.
 Aging structures that have repeated high repair costs should be replaced when funding is available.
 Preventive measures, including only loading a salt structure to design capacity, are the most effective method in maintaining these structures.
-Over loading the structure will lead to foundation and structural failure.
+Overloading the structure will lead to foundation and structural failure.

-Properly maintained structures, along with good housekeeping practices, allow agencies to keep salt in proper structures, minimizing environmental impacts.
+Properly maintained structures, along with good housekeeping practices, allow agencies to keep salt in proper structures, minimizing negative impacts.
 MDOT SHA uses a variety of methods to prevent salt from spilling out of structures.
 Maintenance shops place straw bales, aggregates, or wooden gates at the structures' entrance.
 Agencies should gather salt spilled near salt structures during loading and unloading operations.
 Unused material should also be returned to the salt structure.

 When fixed structures prove to be cost-prohibitive or not feasible, salt should be stored on impervious surfaces, such as asphalt pads, to prevent groundwater contamination.
-If material is not stored in fixed structures, it should be covered with a secured tarp.
+If material is not stored in fixed structures, it must be covered with a secured tarp.

 Agency procedures should be in place for capturing salt spilled on pavement during the loading or unloading of the material.
-MDOT SHA for example, maintains regulatory required Stormwater Pollution Prevention Plans (SWPPP) for all primary facilities, and has developed SWPPPs for satellite salt storage facilities as a best management practice.
+MDOT SHA for example, maintains regulatory required Stormwater Pollution Prevention Plans (SWPPP) for all primary facilities, and has developed SWPPPs for satellite salt storage facilities as a BMP.
 The SWPPPs outline pollution prevention measures for salt storage and handling.
 Large salt spills should be addressed using equipment such as a front-end loader, while small amounts can be addressed with a shovel and broom.
 In either case, the material should be returned to the salt structure as soon as possible.
 To ensure salt is properly contained and not exposed to stormwater, routine inspections are conducted by facility personnel and environmental professionals.

 Liquid deicing materials, such as salt brine or magnesium chloride, should be stored in well maintained and labeled storage tanks.
-Because of the corrosive nature of these substances, routine maintenance must be performed on the storage tank fittings, valves and pumps to keep them in good working order.
+Due to the corrosive nature of these substances, routine maintenance must be performed on the storage tank fittings, valves, and pumps to keep them in good working order.

-Additionally, the storage structure itself should be checked for bulging, expansion, leaking or dripping and any findings should be corrected as soon as possible.
+Additionally, the liquid storage tank itself should be checked for bulging, expansion, leaking or dripping and any findings should be corrected as soon as possible.
 MDOT SHA also ensures that new brine tanks installed during a major facility renovation are constructed with secondary containment to hold, at minimum, the volume of the largest tank.
+All secondary containment is inspected, repaired, and maintained, along with any surrounding landscape damages that may have resulted from a breach in the system.